bokeh/bokeh/docs/bokeh/source/docs/user_guide/interaction/tooltips.rst

     :ref:`ug_interaction_tools_hover_tool`.
 Use the hover tool in case you want to display tooltips on hover over certain areas of a plot.
-This tool uses Bokeh's generic tooltip object behind the scenes, but contains many additional, specialized features.
+This tool uses Bokeh's generic tooltip object behind the scenes, but contains many additional, topics features.
 For more information about configuring a tooltip on a plot with the HoverTool, see the :ref:`ug_interaction_tools_basic_tooltips` section for more information.